naschidaniel/spatialMOS/README.md

 ## Changelog

+- 2020-10-01 All React components are formatted according to the [Airbnb JavaScript Style Guide()](https://github.com/airbnb/javascript).
 - 2020-09-27 The predictions are now made using the 0.5 x 0.5 grid model instead of the 1 x 1 degree.
 - 2020-09-27 Update the downloadlinks to the urls of [noaa ncep](https://www.ftp.ncep.noaa.gov/) server
 - 2020-09-06 The charts library [Recharts](https://recharts.org) was used to draw the required charts for the predictions.